johantre/msword-signature-proxy/README.md

 # MSWord Signature Proxy

-Cloudflare Worker acting as a proxy to avoid CORS issues when uploading signature images from one domain to another. (like from the github domain to https://uguu.se)\
+Cloudflare Worker acting as a proxy to avoid CORS issues when uploading signature images from one domain to another (like from the github domain to https://uguu.se).\
 [Uguu.se](https://uguu.se) does not provide specific headers in their response like CORS headers, hence the issues in the browser console.\
 [More info on CORS-headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).\
 Purpose is to call the proxy worker https://msword-signature-proxy.johan-tre.workers.dev/ with the requested form data instead of directly https://uguu.se with the form data.\